-This is the first and (so far) only poem I have written.
-It was the inspiration for my first play “Influenced.”
+This poem was the inspiration for my debut play “Influenced.”

 A Social Medium